-PCC’s Veterinary Technology program has been fully accredited by the American Veterinary Medical Association (AVMA) since.
+PCC’s Veterinary Technology program has been fully accredited by the American Veterinary Medical Association (AVMA) since 1988.

 PCC prepares you to become a certified veterinary technician and to take the Veterinary Technician National Exam (VTNE).
 Graduates of PCC’s Veterinary Technology program consistently exceed the national average pass rate on the VTNE.
-Over the past three years 97.5% of our graduates pass the national exam, this is compared to a national average of 69% pass rate for the same time period:
+Over the past three years 90% of our graduates pass the national exam, this is compared to a national average of 69% pass rate for the same time period: